alikahwaji/WEB503-S2-22-Lab-Seven/README.md

 |:four:|Do NOT Share the lab repo :closed_lock_with_key:|:heavy_multiplication_x:|
 |:five:|Do NOT re-use this repo for other coding activities :recycle:|:heavy_multiplication_x:|

-## :page_facing_up: Lab 6 Tasks
+## :page_facing_up: Lab 7 Tasks

 :arrow_right: `Use the HTML and CSS files provided for this lab.`

 :arrow_right: `Work in pair code group and apply the principles in a collaborative approach.`

-:arrow_right: `Complete the functionality of the calculator app by providing the JavaScript code to make it funcational.`

-:arrow_right: `Complete the functionality of the calculator app by providing the JavaScript code to make it funcational.`
+:arrow_right: `Complete the functionality of the Tic Tac Toe game by providing the JavaScript code to make it funcational.`

-:arrow_right: `Complete a technical report for each function of the calculator app, use the report markdown file.`
+:arrow_right: `Complete a technical report for each function of the Tic Tac Toe app, use the report markdown file.`

 :arrow_right: `You must use NMIT APA 7th ed.
 Referencing Guide`